Wojtek242/cqc/README.md

 - No assumption about the user's run-time should be made

-  The library is sans-io and only provides a very plain encoder and decoder.
+  The library is sans-io and only provides a very plain encoder and decoder as an example.
 The intention is that the user builds packets using the `cqc` library, but I/O is their responsibility.
-The `Serialize` and `Deserialize` traits are implemented so that the user can simply use `serde` for encode/decode.
+The `Serialize` and `Deserialize` traits are implemented so that the user can simply use `bincode` for encode/decode.

 ## Limitations

-Factory and Sequence Headers are not currently fully supported.
+- Factory and Sequence Headers are not currently fully supported.
+- Encode/decode is implemented for client-side operations.

 ## Usage